This post may contain affiliate links. Please read my disclosure for more information.

 I’m going to invest more in Facebook ads this year.
 While it’s not cheap it’s definitely effective.
 After listening to episode 86 of Perpetual Traffic they suggest getting the most out of buying ads by running Facebook live and using the views from that to target your audience.
 Hence why weekly Facebook lives are a goal.

-Can’t wait to come back in 9 months and let you all know how it’s going!
+Can’t wait to come back at 9 months and let you all know how it’s going!